SOME FACTS ABOUT AUTISM

 It is our privilege to enable those with autism to live both their childhood and adulthood to their fullest potential, assisting their families along the way through community, medical, academic, social, and spiritual support.

-With the current rate of autism diagnosis now at 1:88, the Autism Family Network was founded to support families who have children with autism.
+With the current rate of autism diagnosis, the Autism Family Network was founded to support families who have children with autism.
 We provide connection, encouragement and help in the midst of frustration, discouragement, and loneliness that is very real for our families.